 Delphi is a very small city located in the state of Indiana.
 With a population of 2,997 people and two associated neighborhoods, Delphi is the 189th largest community in Indiana.
-Delphi has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Delphi was built prior to World War II, making it one of the older and more historic cities in the country.

 Also of interest is that Delphi has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small city, Delphi doesn't have a public transportation system that people use for their commute.
+Delphi is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Delphi has a very low overall level of education: only 9.25% of people over 25 hold a 4-year college degree or higher.